geokat/ctads-mode/README.md

 Put ctads-mode.el somewhere in your load path, optionally byte-compile it, and add the following to your .emacs file:

 ```elisp
 (autoload 'ctads-mode "ctads-mode" "Major mode for editing TADS3 code" t)
 (add-to-list 'auto-mode-alist '("\\.t$" . ctads-mode))
 ```

 You can disable ctads-mode's handling of multiline strings by putting something like this in your .emacs file:

 ```elisp
 (setq ctads-prettify-multiline-strings nil)
 ```

+There's a bug in Emacs 24.4 that breaks cc-mode derived modes.
+On loading the mode, it may give the following error:

+`Eager macro-expansion failure: (void-function cl-macroexpand-all)`

+To work around it, add the following line to your .emacs, somewhere before the ctads-mode autoload:

+`(require 'cl)`